PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Introduction

 \section{Introduction}

-Humanoid robots hold great promise as general-purpose embodied intelligent agents capable of performing diverse real-world tasks.
-Recent advances in learning and control have substantially expanded their physical capability, with impressive demonstrations of walking \cite{radosavovic_real-world_2024}, jumping \cite{he_asap_2025}, running, and dancing \cite{ji_exbody2_2024}.
+Humanoid robots hold great promise as general-purpose embodied intelligent agents capable of performing diverse real-world tasks~\cite{gu2025evolution,misenti2025experimental}.
+Recent advances in learning and control have substantially expanded their physical capability, with impressive demonstrations of walking \cite{radosavovic_real-world_2024,gao2025time,stewart2025adaptive}, jumping \cite{he_asap_2025}, kicking~\cite{tay2026hybrid}, and dancing \cite{ji_exbody2_2024}.
 Still, most research has focused on scenarios where humanoids operate in free space or interact only with static objects.
-Reacting to fast-moving objects with highly coordinated versatile behaviors remains a fundamental challenge in humanoid whole-body control (WBC).
+Reacting to fast-moving objects with versatile, coordinated behaviors remains a fundamental challenge in humanoid whole-body control (WBC).

 Table tennis (TT), both a cerebral and physically demanding sport, exemplifies this challenge.
 Competitive TT matches are characterized by breathtakingly dynamic exchanges that demand rapid eye-hand-leg and whole-body coordination as well as high-level strategies that adapt to an opponent’s strengths and weaknesses.
-Versatile stroke strategies, which requires agile footwork, core stabilization, and precisely coordinated arm swing, play a key role in winning a table tennis match~\cite{faber2021developing, wong2020biomechanics}.
-In contrast to some of the previous dynamic locomotion or quasi-static manipulation tasks, robotic TT is distinguished by the need for high-speed perception, control, and high-level physical versatility -- the ball needs to be played very precisely in time and space.
+Versatile stroke strategies, which require agile footwork, core stabilization, and precisely coordinated arm swing, play a key role in winning a TT match~\cite{faber2021developing, wong2020biomechanics}.
+In contrast to some of the previous dynamic locomotion or quasi-static manipulation tasks, robotic TT is distinguished by the need for high-speed perception, control, and high-level physical versatility—the ball needs to be played very precisely in time and space.

-Towards solving these challenges, this paper presents an end-to-end reinforcement learning (RL) framework that maps ball-position observations and robot proprioception directly to whole-body reference motions for coordinated arm swing and footwork with high success rate (Fig.~\ref{fig: teaser}).
+Towards solving these challenges, this paper presents an end-to-end reinforcement learning (RL) framework that maps ball-position observations and robot proprioception directly to whole-body reference motions for coordinated arm swing and footwork with a high success rate (Fig.~\ref{fig: teaser}).